jaegonlee/creativecoding/README.md

 # designissue

-Some codes ans tutorials for design issue class.
+Some codes and tutorials for design issue class.